United Space Alliance: Search for role in the post-Shuttle era

 With the planned end of the Space Shuttle program in 2011, USA sought new business opportunities through new government contracts for other NASA programs.
 One of those contracts was the 2008 Integrated Mission Operations Contract (IMOC) to provide flight operations support for the Constellation Program and International Space Station Program in Houston through September 30, 2011.
 Also, USA signed a 2008 subcontract with Alliant Techsystems for support of the Ares I launch vehicle.

 The company also changed its corporate logo at this time to de-emphasize the soon-to-be-defunct Space Shuttle program and to rebrand it to be a space operations company, choosing to replace the shuttle in the "A" to be a sun rising over the earth.

 In November 2010, United Space Alliance was selected by NASA for consideration for potential contract awards for heavy lift launch vehicle system concepts, and propulsion technologies.

 Demise

 The efforts of USA's management to identify new post-Shuttle business opportunities were ultimately not successful, and its owners Boeing and Lockheed Martin decided to wind down the joint venture.
 As of September 30, 2014, USA no longer held active contracts, and said that it would not pursue future contracts.
 However, USA announced that it would continue to operate in an administrative business capacity to manage government contract close-out requirements.
-Close-out of government contracts historically takes 5–7 years.
+Close-out of government contracts historically takes five to seven years.

 On December 20, 2019, the company was dissolved.